 |Cultivation Status||Cultivated, Ornamental, Wild

-] and the young growth in spring can also be damaged by late frosts[
+] and the young growth in spring can also be damaged by even quite light frosts[

 Grows well in a fertile sandy loam in a sunny position[

 ].
 Succeeds in full sun to moderate shade, tolerating a wide range of soils so long as they are well-drained.

 The Japanese raisin tree is said to grow well in Cornwall[